-From the trailhead visitors will find a network of well maintained trails for all accessibility levels.
-Three of the trails, Charlotte, Woodcock, and Greg's Pond, now have interpretive panels highlighting species, habitats, and refuge management.
+Visitors will find a network of well maintained trails for all accessibility levels at the Refuge.
+Three of the trails, Charlotte, Woodcock, and Greg's Pond, have interpretive panels highlighting species, habitats, and refuge management.
 Two trails are groomed in the winter for cross-country skiing.
 Five trails are located in the core wilderness area where all vehicle traffic (including bicycles) are prohibited, providing a remote wilderness experience.

-The trails and service roads have gentle grades, while the refuge's landscape is varied, with rolling hills, large ledge outcrops, streams, lakes, bogs, and marshes.
+The trails and service roads across the Refuge have gentle grades, while the refuge's landscape is varied, with rolling hills, large ledge outcrops, streams, lakes, bogs, and marshes.
 A northern hardwood forest of aspen, maple, birch, oak, spruce and fir dominates the upland.
 Scattered stands of majestic white pine are common.

 Moosehorn is the easternmost National Wildlife Refuge in the Atlantic flyway, a migration route that follows the east coast of North America, and its primary purpose is to protect wildlife, including migrating waterfowl, wading birds, shorebirds, upland game birds, songbirds, and birds of prey.
 The Baring Division covers 17,200 Acres and is located southwest of Calais.
 More than 4,600 acres are protected as a National Wilderness Area.

 Camping, campfires, and motorized vehicles are not permitted on the refuge.
 Motorized vehicles and and mechanical transport (bicycles) are not permitted in the Wilderness Areas.